DmitryRendov/aws-sandbox-terraform/README.md

 * Cloudtrail and AWS Config Setup

 ### <account>/roles
-A role is a distinct functionality which requires typically requires it's own separate IAM role.
+A role is a distinct functionality which requires typically requires its own separate IAM role.

 Examples:
 * aws-config